laykis/laykis/README.md

 ### Welcome to my place! 👋

-Hello, I'm Dohyeon Kim.
+Hello, I'm junior developer Dohyeon Kim.

-I'm senior year in Wonkwang Univ.
-I hope to become a back-end developer.
+##### Create services that did not exist and make existing services more efficient.